whaldsz/deep-learning/README.md

 # deep-learning

-This project explores learning rate for deep learning.
+This project contains the simulation results and source codes for the paper "Accurate Prediction of Chronic Diseases Using Deep Learning Algorithms".

 # Dataset